 -- January 2017 Dan Strawn and Researching for Historical Fiction--Pit falls and Strategies for New Writers.

--- February 2017 is Margaret Pinard and Don't Be Captain Obvious: How to Find and Deliver Essential Details for Setting
+-- February 2017 was Margaret Pinard and Don't Be Captain Obvious: How to Find and Deliver Essential Details for Setting

 -- March 2017 - Kelly Garrett and Candace Robinson on Social Media 101: How to Build Your Online Presence as an Author.